How to Settle a Car Accident Claim Without a Lawyer

 Before we go any further, we need to discuss what types of auto accident cases you should not attempt to settle without help from a lawyer.
-The reasoning for each varies some but the common theme is that you will almost certainly receive more money if you have an experienced attorney handling the case.
+The reasoning for each varies some but the common theme is that you will almost certainly receive more money for your car accident if you have an experienced attorney handling the case.

 18-Wheeler or Semi-Truck Accidents

 Accidents involving big trucks are often times complex.
 When involved in collisions, the sheer size of these vehicles usually results in extensive property damage.
 The potential for serious personal injury is greater as well.
 There are volumes of federal and state regulations that govern the maintenance and operation of these vehicles as well.
 It would be impossible for the average person to know all these laws and how they may impact their claim.

 Aside from these concerns, big rig accidents usually have multiple parties that may have responsibility.
 The truck driver may be an independent or work for a company.
 Likewise, he may own his truck or just be driving for the tractor trailer company.
 The trailer being hauled could be owned by a separate entity as well - meaning there may be three parties sharing responsibility and three different insurance companies to deal with.

 Additionally, companies involved in the trucking industry all carry very large insurance policies - but you can be assured they won't offer YOU anything close to what they will if you have an experienced attorney threatening to take them to court.
 Due to the amount of damages, complexity of laws surrounding the trucking industry, and the number of parties that could be responsible - it's always recommended to hire an experienced truck accident lawyer if you've been involved in a wreck involved a big truck.